-the work which you submit for assessment must be your own; you must not copy from someone else or allow another candidate to copy from you.
+'the work which you submit for assessment must be your own';

-When producing a piece of work, if you use the same wording as a published source you must place quotation marks around the passage and state where it came from.
-This is called "referencing".
+'you must not copy from someone else or allow another candidate to copy from you'.

+When producing a piece of work, if you use the same wording as a published source, you must place quotation marks around the passage and state where it came from.
+This is called 'referencing'.
 You must make sure that you give detailed references for everything in your work which is not in your own words.
-A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: Morrison, 2000, pg.29.
+A reference from a printed book or journal should show the name of the author, the year of publication and the page number, for example: Morrison, 2000, p29.

 For material taken from the internet, your reference should show the date when the material was downloaded and must show the precise web page, not the search engine used to locate it.
 This can be copied from the address line.
-For example: http://www.geocases2.co.uk/rural1.htm downloaded 5 February 2020.
+For example: http://news.bbc.co.uk/onthisday/hi/dates/stories/october/28/newsid_2621000/2621915.stm, downloaded 5 February 2023.